About Dr. Steven D. Harris

 After medical school and residency, Dr. Harris served in the United States Air Force as an ENT physician and completed training as a flight surgeon flying many hours in various aircraft.
 At this time he also obtained his private pilot’s license and began his long time interest in balance and vertigo issues.

 In 2023, Dr. Harris was asked to become a member of the Tri-Service Vestibular Test Battery Group.
 This group of Army, Navy, Air Force, and NASA researchers makes recommendations involving specialized balance testing protocols for military aircrew.
+In 2026, Dr. Harris was invited to lecture on equilibrium and vertigo from a medical standpoint at the Alabama State Physical Therapy Association yearly meeting.